Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Introduction

 To bootstrap FLRMs in the presence of heteroscedastic errors, a paired bootstrap method can be considered, similar to the paired bootstrap for usual multiple linear regression models \citep{free81}.
-Paired bootstrap has indeed been applied for different inference in FLRMs \citep{MCL08, RO10, WH17}, though without any theoretical development or justification.
+Paired bootstrap has indeed been applied for different functional regression models \citep{MCL08, RO10, WH17}, though without any theoretical development or justification.
 This latter point is important, because we show here that, surprisingly, a naive/standard implementation of paired bootstrap, adopted directly from the usual multiple regression case, can fail to provide valid inference for mean estimates under FLRMs if the truncation parameters are not set appropriately in a certain narrow and restricted way, in contrast to the case of finite-dimensional multiple linear regression \citep{free81}.
-In fact, as sample sizes increase with mean estimators in FLRMs, the distance between naive paired bootstrap and true sampling distributions may not converge to zero as typically expected, but rather can converge in distribution to a random number supported on $[0,1]$ unless associated tuning parameters are set in a specific manner.
-The problem arises from a construction bias in the bootstrap world with FLRMs which relates to, but is a separate issue from, the truncation bias inherent to the FPCR estimator $\hat{\beta}_{h_n}$ of the slope.
+In fact, as sample sizes increase the distance between naive paired bootstrap and true sampling distributions may not converge to zero as typically expected, but rather to a random number, unless associated tuning parameters are set in a specific manner.
+The problem arises from a construction bias in the bootstrap world with FLRMs which relates to, but is a separate issue from, the truncation bias inherent to the functional principal component regression estimator $\hat{\beta}_{h_n}$ of the slope (cf.~\autoref{sec2}).
 Such failure of bootstrap due to bias issues has been observed in other bootstrap works with complicated regressions, such as nonparametric \citep{HM91, HM93, zie01}, quantile \citep{WMQ18}, penalized linear \citep{CL10, CL11, camp15}, and high-dimensional linear \citep{DBZ17} regression models, though the approaches of correcting bootstrap bias can differ.
 In some problems, the extent of the bias in paired bootstrap is such that this bootstrap must be discarded (cf.~\cite{HM91, HM93}).
 This motivates our new development of paired bootstrap for FLRMs with heteroscedastic errors, which remedies the bias problem by modifying a bootstrap estimating equation to define a bootstrap estimator.